-The observations look for very long period gravitational waves expected from closely orbiting Binary SMBHs, which would presumably be on track to merge, but actual detectable mergers would be sufficiently rare as not to be expected in our lifetime.
+The observations look for very long period gravitational waves expected from closely orbiting binary SMBHs, which would presumably be on track to merge, but actual detectable mergers might be sufficiently rare as not to be expected in our lifetime.
 The gravitational waves make the space between a pulsar and the Earth longer and shorter, so the steady pulses take more and less time to reach Earth.
-To find these, PTAs look for long-term changes in the timing of pulses received from Millisecond Pulsars (This type of pulsar is the most consistent, not producing their own glitches in the timing such as some other pulsars do).
-Since such pulsars emit pulses with a consistency comparable to our best (i.e., atomic) clocks, how to time them is a challenge.
+To find these, PTA initiatives look for long-term changes in the timing of pulses received from millisecond pulsars (This type of pulsar is the most consistent, producing fewer their own glitches in the timing than other pulsars).
+Since such pulsars emit pulses with a consistency comparable to our best (i.e., atomic) clocks, how to time their minute variations is a challenge.
 The timing of pulses and their variations can be gathered by periodic (e.g., monthly) viewing of the pulsars, and the recorded variations over time constitute all the necessary data.
 The results of many observations is "averaged".
 It is expected that on the order of ten years of data is needed to progress.
 No gravitational waves or gravitational wave background has been detected so far, but some claims have been made that the non-detection is informative, making assumptions on the sensitivity and reliability of the efforts so far.

-The wave periods would be year-long and more (the range of 2-4 nHz, i.e., 4-15 year periods being the "sweet spot" for PTA detection), and the waves move at the speed of light, so for a pulsar some kpc distant, many wave cycles sit between, Earth and the source, and each such entire wave "cancels", since part of its phase is making the EMR path longer and another part making it shorter.
-The waves stem directly from the Supermassive Black Hole orbits (in the simplest case, a circular orbit, there is a wave for each half orbit).
+The wave periods would be year-long and more (the range of 2-4 nHz, i.e., 4-15 year periods being the "sweet spot" for PTA detection), and the waves move at the speed of light, so for a pulsar some kpc distant, many wave cycles can sit between, Earth and the source, and each such entire wave (to a large extent) "cancels", since part of its phase is making the EMR path longer and another part making it shorter.
+The waves stem directly from the supermassive black hole orbits (in the simplest case, a circular orbit, there is a wave for each half orbit).
 The timing differences are due to the waves passing the line of sight between the pulsar and the Earth, the waves being transverse meaning distances across the wave direction are shortened and lengthened.
-Effects at the Earth end should be seen in the timing of every pulsar being viewed, the degree depending upon the direction of the specific pulsar, thus observing a number of pulsars helps.
+Effects at the Earth end (called the signal's Earth term) should affect the timing of (virtually) every pulsar being viewed, the degree depending upon the direction of the specific pulsar, thus observing a number of pulsars helps.
 The exact delta in the timing of each depends upon the angle between the wave front and the pulsar's direction from Earth.
 Effects at the pulsar end (called the signal's pulsar term) may be useful, but require more effort to use: each pulsar would be a different distance from the source, so different waves would be passing over them and the phases won't match.
 To detect the longest detectable waves, an ongoing change in timing may be all that is observable (the differential of the timing deltas), adding more challenges to sorting out a signal.
 If the pulsar term is isolated, data from two different times have been received (from at Earth and from at the pulsar) which can serve as a baseline for further analysis, a temporal equivalent to aperture synthesis (which may reveal the chirp mass and luminosity distance).

-The PTA effort is also trying to characterize and detect the GW background over this frequency range due to all the producers of such waves throughout the universe.
+The PTA effort is also trying to detect and characterize the gravitational wave background (GWB) over this frequency range due to all the producers of such waves throughout the universe.